-Completing the life extension programme delivered multiple benefits:
+The life extension programme has delivered tangible benefits:

 We were commissioned to undertake the design, implementation and validation of reinforcement solutions for carbodies and bogies of an entire fleet, with the intent of extending their service lives from 30 to 45 years.